DS-100/sp24-grad/gradproject.md

 - `./chatbot-arena-gpt3-scores.jsonl.gz` ([example row](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-example-aux-row-json){:target="_blank"}) contains labels for the dataset you can use for later modeling tasks.
 It has the following fields:
   - `question_id`: The unique identifier for the question, as seen in `./chatbot-arena-conversations.jsonl.gz`.
   - `prompt`: The extracted human question.
 This is equivalent to the first message in `conversation_a` and `conversation_b` in `./chatbot-arena-conversations.jsonl.gz`.
   - `openai_scores_raw_choices_nested`: The response from OpenAI GPT 3.5 model (see later for the prompt).
 It contains the evaluated topic model, the reason for a hardness score from 1 to 10, and the value.
-For each prompt, we have 3 responses.
+For each prompt, we have 3 responses from GPT 3.5 because it is a probablistic model.
+In fact, you will find in real world there are common multiple labels from different annotators for ground truth data.
 We extracted the fields into the columns below.
   - `topic_modeling_1`, `topic_modeling_2`, `topic_modeling_3`: The topic modeling for the first, second, and third response.
 Each topic should have two words.
   - `score_reason_1`, `score_reason_2`, `score_reason_3`: The reason for the hardness score for the first, second, and third response.
   - `score_value_1`, `score_value_2`, `score_value_3`: The hardness score for the first, second, and third response.